Bhaisajyaguru: His twelve vows

+Liurong Temple in Guangzhou, China.
+Cast in 1663 during the Ming dynasty (1368–1644).

 Iconography

 Bhaiṣajyaguru is typically depicted seated, wearing the three robes of a Buddhist monk, holding a lapis-colored jar of medicine nectar in his left hand and the right hand resting on his right knee, holding the stem of the Aruna fruit or Myrobalan between thumb and forefinger.
-In the sutra, he is also described by his aura of lapis lazuli-colored light.
+In the sūtra, he is also described by his aura of lapis lazuli-colored light.
 In Chinese depictions, he is sometimes holding a pagoda, symbolising the ten thousand Buddhas of the three periods of time.
-He is also depicted standing on a Northern Wei stele from approximately 500 CE now housed in the Metropolitan Museum of Art, accompanied by his two attendants, Suryaprabha and Chandraprabha.
+He is also depicted standing on a Northern Wei stele from approximately 500 CE now housed in the Metropolitan Museum of Art, accompanied by his two attendants, Sūryaprabha and Candraprabha.
 Within the halo are depicted the Seven Bhaiṣajyaguru Buddhas and seven apsaras.